-The active ingredients in esmethadone are listed by the CSA and regulations promulgated by the DEA as controlled substances.
+The active ingredients in esmethadone and psilocybin are listed by the CSA and regulations promulgated by the DEA as controlled substances.
 The CSA and regulations promulgated by the DEA regulate certain drug substances in Schedule I, II, III, IV or V, with Schedule I substances considered to present the highest risk of substance abuse and Schedule V substances the lowest risk.
 These product candidates are also subject to the CSA and DEA regulations relating to their handling (i.e., manufacturing, storage, distribution, prescribing and dispensing procedures).
+Furthermore, the amount of controlled substances that can be obtained for clinical trials and commercial distribution is limited by the DEA through its quota system.
+Quotas may not be sufficient to complete clinical trials or meet commercial demand.
+There is a risk that federal statutes and DEA regulations concerning applicable quotas may interfere with the supply of the drugs used in clinical trials for our product candidates and the ability to manufacture and distribute our product candidates, if approved, in the volume needed to meet commercial demand.